Frequently Asked Questions

 Which college classes should I take?

+Students must complete the first 15 credit hours in Level I courses before progressing to Level II courses unless they are continuing with the course in the same subject or test directly into the Level II course.
+A list of all Level I courses are listed on the Resource buttons on the CCP website.
 All classes offered by the college are open to CCP students as long as they are part of a degree or certificate program and the prerequisites have been met.

 Can I participate in CCP if I am a high school athlete?